npm/npm/doc/config.md

 Set to false to not install over packages that already exist.
 By default, `npm install foo` will fetch and install the latest version of `foo`, even if it matches a version already installed.

+## description

+Default: true

+Show the package description in npm ls.